 These cash flow projections are discounted using a capital asset pricing model.
-As at 28 February 2014 when the last valuation was prepared, a discount rate of 11.09% was applied to each cash generating unit.
+As at 28 February 2015 when the last valuation was prepared, a discount rate of 10.05% was applied to each cash generating unit.
 The main variables in the calculation of the discount rate used are the risk free rate, the beta rate and the market risk premium.
 The risk free rate is based on the 10 year Government Bond Rate.
-The beta rate and the market rates applied in the regional banking sector.
+The beta rate and the market risk premium are consistent with observable and comparative market rates applied in the regional banking sector.
 Market observable information is not readily available at the segment level therefore management performed stress tests for key sensitivities in each segment.